 Yes, DIY - Do it yourself!
-Download the information and take the walk when convenient.
-And then afterwards send us a message and a photo please; here's our email link.
+Copy and paste the information below and take the walk when convenient.
+And then afterwards send us a message and a photo or video please; here's our email link.

 And find us on Facebook at: facebook.com/iwa.shrewsbury

-Also check our IWA Branch homepage for reports and forthcoming events which may be happening in this wonderful area.
+Also check our IWA Branch homepage for reports and forthcoming events which may be happening in this beautiful and historic area.

 You can watch a short video of this Horseshoe Falls to Llangollen Walk which we made in January 2011 when conditions were very slippery!

 |The Horseshoe Falls walk:||About three-quarters of a mile each way.
 The towpath is well-surfaced but is accessed either by a long flight of steps or by going down a steeply-sloping field.
 (The walk as described is therefore unsuitable for people with walking difficulties, but they could get onto the towpath at the Motor Museum.)|

 |Extension:||The walk can be extended to Llangollen Wharf.
 A delightful round trip can be done by taking the steam train from Llangollen to Berwyn — or by travelling on it from Llangollen to Carrog and returning to Berwyn.
 From Berwyn station take the B road across the viaduct and walk up the hill to the car park.|

 |Parking:||From Llangollen take the A542 (signed to Ruthin), and after about a mile & a quarter turn left on to the B5103.
 About a quarter of a mile further on, the B road goes downhill left — ignore that and go straight on (an unclassified road).
 The parking is about 100 yards later, on the left.
 [SJ197433]|